dennis-n-schneider/qtile-workbenches/README.md

 # Workbenches
-Adds an organizational layer to qtile, which is one step over groups.
+Adds an organizational layer to qtile, which is one step above groups.
 With this layer, different work environments can be split.

 ## Minimal setup